Bissmark/GeoWhere/README.md

 ### David:
 Had to learn to communicate with teamates and consistently update on where we are to avoid at least conflict as possible.
 I mainly did the CSS and was repsonsible for positioning the game and navigations.

-### Chris:
+### CJ:
 ...

 ### Rohan:
 ...

 # Credits:
-Chris did an excellent job getting the game running while Rohan setted up the backend with supabase.
+CJ did an excellent job getting the game running while Rohan setted up the backend with supabase.